FTC: Affiliate Disclosure: All links pay commission

 Apple’s health and activity sensors seem broadly correct most of the time, although when I compare SpO2 against other devices there can be variations.
 The bottom line is that the Apple Watch is not a medical-grade device but it is accurate by sports watch standards.

-The Apple Watch also makes no claims at being an athlete’s watch.
+The Apple Watch also makes no claims about being an athlete’s watch.
 Yet, from what I’ve seen with Series 7 (45mm Red & 45mm stainless Steel) and Series 6/SE, Apple’s latest heart rate sensor and GPS sensor have market-leading levels of accuracy, edging out both Polar and Garmin.

 My tentative view for October 2021 is that the GPS and HR accuracy are both slightly worse than on Series 6.
 Test results are here at this supporter-only link.

 Specifically, the GPS tracks are just that little bit off where they were with Series 6.
 The HR tracks are generally good but when running sometimes the HR has significant errors after about 45 minutes or so.
 The Series 7 45mm Stainless Steel could have been worse than series 6 because of a heavier case and a case that also may affect the GPS reception properties.
 However, I found the same results with the Product RED Aluminum model so that can’t be the explanation.
-It’s more likely that there is, in fact, a new GPS chip and that needs bedding in for a few months but the optical HR sensor is almost certainly the same as series 6 and I can’t explain the change in performance there but the change definitely exists.
+It’s more likely that there is, in fact, a new GPS chip that needs bedding in for a few months but the optical HR sensor is almost certainly the same as series 6 and I can’t explain the change in performance there but the change definitely exists.

 Along with real-world usage, I test every GPS sports watch (series) ever made over a standard 10-mile track.
-It’s a non-trivial test and allows me to compare the current watch with the best ever…click on this interactive image to see the Apple Watch 7 vs Polar V800 and Suunto Ambit 3.
+It’s a non-trivial test and allows me to compare the current watch with the most accurate ever…click on this interactive image to see the Apple Watch 7 vs Polar V800 and Suunto Ambit 3.

 Take Out – Apple Watch 7 Review